tewidis/HPCA/markdown/fault_tolerance.md

 1. By cause
     * Hardware faults: Hardware fails to perform as designed
-    * Design faults: Software bugs, hardware design mistakes
+        - Design faults: Software bugs, hardware design mistakes
-    * Operation faults: Operator and user mistakes
+        - Operation faults: Operator and user mistakes
-    * Environmental faults: Fire, power failure, sabotage, etc.
+        - Environmental faults: Fire, power failure, sabotage, etc.
 2. By duration
     * Permanent faults: Once we have it, it doesn't get corrected
         - Wanted to see what's inside a processor and now it's in four pieces
     * Intermittent faults: Last for some duration, but recurring
-        - Overclock -> Works fine the crashes
+        - Overclock -> Works fine then crashes
-    * Transient faults: Fault last for a while then goes away
+    * Transient faults: Fault lasts for a while then goes away
-        - Alpha particle hits chip causing problems, but go awway after a reboot
+        - Alpha particle hits chip causing problems, but goes away after a reboot

 ## Fault Classification Quiz